erasmus-without-paper/ewp-specs-api-mobility-update/README.md

 Permissions
 -----------

- * If the caller is receiving HEI of the Outgoing Mobility object identified by `mobility_id` parameter, then he MUST be allowed to call this API.
+ * If the caller covers the receiving HEI of the Outgoing Mobility identified by `mobility_id` parameter, then he MUST be allowed to call this API.

- * If the caller is the sending HEI (yourself), then he MAY be allowed access to read the mobility data.
-(It seems reasonable, but it's really an internal decision of your team.)
+ * If the caller covers the sending HEI of the mobility, then he MAY be allowed to call this API.
+(It seems reasonable, but we leave this decision to your team.)

- * All other callers MUST NOT be allowed access to mobility data.
+ * All other callers MUST NOT be allowed access to this API.

 Handling of invalid parameters